sohamkamani/sohamkamani.github.io/_posts/2016-08-27-incremenal-tutorial-to-promises.md

 The `(err, res)` function argument pattern is the standard signature of a callback in javascript (That standard being that the error is always the first argument, followed by the rest of the arguments, which can be the data or response).

->💡 We are going to be using the [superagent](https://www.npmjs.com/package/superagent) library throughout this series.
+>💡 We are going to be using the [superagent](https://www.npmjs.com/package/superagent) library for making AJAX requests.
 This is because it supports async callbacks as well as promises.

 ## 3. What are promises and why do I need them?